Table of Contents

 View on Amazon.com ➜

-A quick-dry towel is always useful to have no matter the trip.
-In Peru, you will find it very useful when at the beach, hiking, and visiting famous sites like Machu Picchu.
-Not only does it dry much quicker than a normal towel, it’s also extremely compact and does a great job at repelling odors and sand.
-Use it to dry off after swimming, wipe away sweat, and as a picnic blanket to sit on and take in the views.
+A quick-dry towel is always useful to have, no matter the trip.
+In Peru, you will find it handy at the beach, hiking, and visiting famous architectural sites.
+Not only does it dry much quicker than a normal towel, but it’s also extremely lightweight and does a great job of repelling odors and sand.
+Use it to dry off after swimming, wipe away sweat, as a picnic blanket, seat cover, and more!

 HERO Travel Towel - Blue